tycheyoung/tycheyoung.github.io/content/cv/_index.md

 ### Work
 * **Data Engineer** at Korea University<br/>
 May 2019 - Aug.
 2019
-  * Data Warehousing: Designed ETL pipeline and REST API in data warehouse for integrating and managing campus data
+  * Data Warehousing: Designed ETL pipeline and RESTful API in data warehouse for integrating and managing campus data

 Technical Skills
 ----------